 This is one of the reasons that people are switching to the DIN valved tanks is that they are capable of holding much more oxygen.
 Every diver knows that more air equals more time at depth.
 Also, the higher bar rating means that the tank is less likely to blow out if it is overfilled.

 Can I Use The Same Regulator On A DIN and Yoke Tank

 The first stage regulators designed to fit a yoke valve looks quite different than a DIN regulator.
-They are not designed the same because of the way that the two tank interfaces look.
-A yoke regulator attaches through the clamp method on the tank.
-This design would not allow it to fit with a DIN tank.
+DIN regulators and yoke regulators are not designed the same because of the way that the two tank interfaces look.
+Yoke regulators attach through the clamp method on the tank.
+This design would not allow it to fit with a tank for DIN regulators.

 There are however valves that you can purchase to make sure your first stage regulator will fit any tank.
-They are called DIN to Yoke adapters or Yoke to DIN adaptors, depending on which first stage regulator you have.
+They are called DIN to Yoke adapters or Yoke to DIN adaptors, depending on whether your first stage is a DIN or yoke regulator.